Swarup-Dash/Lets-Do-DSA/README.md

 }

 # Operations on Singly Linked List
-    Traversal
+    --Traversal
-    Searching
+    --Searching
-    Length
+    --Length
-    Insertion:
+    --Insertion:
-    Insert at the beginning
+        - At the beginning
-    Insert at the end
+        - At the end
-    Insert at a specific position
+        - At a specific position
-    Deletion:
+    --Deletion:
-    Delete from the beginning
+        - At the beginning
-    Delete from the end
+        - At the end
-    Delete a specific node
+        - At specific node

 # ----------------------------------------------------------->